Female Genital Mutilation and sex

 Emma Young

-FGM (like MGM) is a human rights outrage regardless of its effect on sex, if any.
+FGC (like MGC) is a human rights outrage regardless of its effect on sex, if any.

 Someone responded to the above article that a woman circumcised before puberty learns her erotic response with whatever erogenous tissue she is left, such as her nipples.
 (In the same way, paraplegics gain an inordinate sensitivity in the parts of their bodies still wired to their brains.)
 So it would be quite wrong to say that her sexual response was unchanged.

-While the quantity of women's arousal and orgasm may be undiminished by FGM, the loss of erotic tissue inevitably degrades its quality.
+While the quantity of women's arousal and orgasm may be undiminished by FGC, the loss of erotic tissue inevitably degrades its quality.

 It may be true that most sexual activity happens in the brain, but the response of the brain depends on the quality of the stimulation it receives.
 All music appreciation happens in the brain too, but the quality of the music depends on the quality of the instruments as well as the performance.